carnold84/single_page_app_template/README.md

 ## Set Up
 Requires Grunt CLI (http://gruntjs.com/getting-started) and SASS (http://sass-lang.com/install) to be installed.

+1. Run
+    npm install
+in root folder to install required node modules

+2. Run
+    grunt
-1. Run the command     grunt in the folder to run the Grunt tasks
+in the root folder to run the Grunt tasks